 Warm Compresses for Postpartum Healing

 What most postpartum mothers are taught to do for comfort in the early days is a “padsicle” over the vagina.
 This is composed of a postpartum pad drenched in water or herbal tea and then frozen.
 The idea behind it is that the cold eases pain and inflammation.
 The problem with “padsicles” is that they completely negate thousands of years of cross-cultural traditions which all emphasize the importance of warmth postpartum.

 From a modern perspective, warmth increases blood flow to the area which supports the healing process.
 It also facilitates the release of the hormone oxytocin which is essential for breastfeeding, bonding and the contraction of the uterus back to pre-pregnancy size.
 From an Ayurvedic perspective, postpartum mothers are considered to be in a vata state because the downward expulsion of the baby creates void in the mother’s center.
 This is represented by the wind element which is energetically cold and dry.
 To keep her constitution balanced, all practices should be warming.

 So what is a warm compress and how do you do it?

 It’s simply a clean cloth, soaked in warm herbal tea and applied to the vagina.
-In my practice I have found this to be the easiest self care practice for new mamas to incorporate.
+I have found this to be the easiest self care practice for new mamas to incorporate.
 Unlike a sitz bath, warm compresses can be done in bed while nursing a baby and have little clean up afterwards!

 1. To begin, gather a stack of clean cloths.
 Face cloths are a good size for this.
 Thicker materials tend to hold the heat best, but keep in mind that the fabric should be soft as to not irritate the tissue.

 3. Add approximately 1 cup of the herbal blend to a clean 1 litre glass jar.
 Pour hot water over and use a butter knife to release the air bubbles.
 Cover with a tight fitting lid and allow it to steep for at least 30 minutes.